 lead capture page

-1. Coupons are commonly used by DTC brands and other consumables businesses.
+1. Coupons.
+DTC brands and other consumer businesses commonly use these.
 They’re effective at the bottom of the sales funnel because the majority of online shoppers like to shop around for discounts and special deals.
 Your brand should be there to provide those individuals with what they are looking for in exchange for contact information.

-1. Quizzes work great as lead magnets because they manage to strike the balance between value and fun quite well.
+1. Quizzes.
+Quizzes work great as lead magnets because they manage to strike a balance between value and fun quite well.
 In fact, the average quiz has a lead capture rate of 31.6%!
-You can require people to provide their contact information before they take the quiz or you can choose to withhold the quiz’s results until the prospect provides their information.
-Plus, use this zero-party data collected to instantly personalize welcome flows and uncover additional insights about your target audience.
+You can require people to provide their contact information before they take the quiz, or you can choose to withhold the quiz’s results until the prospect provides their information.
+Plus, use the zero-party data you collected to instantly personalize welcome flows and uncover additional insights about your target audience.

 1. Infographics.
 Long-form content is the most popular type of lead magnet, but you might not have the time to create case studies or ebooks.
 If this is the case, think about showcasing important information from your existing pieces of content in an understandable, appealing infographic that people will be able to download in exchange for their email addresses.
 Another great example for TOFU-stage visitors who aren’t necessarily ready for in-depth content but can be a great way to position your business as a thought leader in the space.